The Astrophysics, Particle Physics and Cosmology Master Degree offers two specialisations:

 To obtain the Astrophysics and Space Sciences specialty it is mandatory to have passed the subject Galactic and Stellar Astrophysics, whereas to obtain the Particle Physics and Gravitation specialty it is necessary to have passed the subject High Energy Physics.

-This Master is typically designed for physics graduates who have already completed subjects in the specific areas covered by the Master's degree.
-Students graduted in other scientific areas may be asked by the Coordinating Committee of the Master to study extra courses (Formative Complements) up to a maximum of 60 extra ECTS according to their previous knowledge.
+This Master is designed primarily for physics graduates who have already completed subjects in the specific areas covered by the Master's degree.
+Students graduted in other scientific areas may be asked by the Coordinating Committee of the Master to enroll in extra courses (Formative Complements) up to a maximum of 60 extra ECTS in accordance with their training.

-The master program consists of 60 ECTS distributed in the following way:
+The standard master program consists of 60 ECTS distributed in the following way:

 The latter is an introductory research project and lasts one semester.